Return To Campus

-Each Monday (except over Spring Break), Dr. Draxton will host a weekly Zoom call to share the latest updates on plans to return to campus safely.
+Every Monday, Dr. Draxton will host a weekly Zoom call to share the latest updates on plans to return to campus safely.
 On some calls, Dr. Draxton may be joined by other team members to share specifics on this program's key aspects, including but not limited to WISH Board President and pediatrician Dr. Danelle Fisher, our school principals, and members of the WISH Covid Task Force.
 Each Sunday, look in the WISH Wise Weekly for the link and password information for these Monday night meetings.
-Recordings and highlights of each call will be posted here.
+Recordings and highlights of each call will be posted here - 4/19/21 Recording.

 Currently, we are in the beginning stages of phases 4 and 5, with students returning to campus to receive hybrid instructional programming and opportunities for students who want to remain on distance learning to have in-person SEL experiences on campus.
-Phase 5 (Hybrid) of our Return to Campus plan is will begin on Monday, April 19, 2021.
+Phase 5 (Hybrid) of our Return to Campus plan begins Monday, April 19, 2021.

-As part of our projected Phase 5 (Hybrid) return to campus effort scheduled to begin on Monday, April 19, students will be organized in classroom groups following social distancing rules.
-These groups will spend some days on-campus and some days learning from home as part of “Group A/Red” and “Group B/Blue.”
-Below is an overview of our current schedule, with permissions granted as of April 8th, 2021.
+As part of our Phase 5 (Hybrid) return to campus effort beginning Monday, April 19, students are organized in classroom groups following social distancing rules.
+These groups spend some days on-campus and some days learning from home as part of “Group A/Red” and “Group B/Blue.”
+Below is an overview of our current schedule:

-- 4/19 - Orientation Day (Traditional distance learning schedule cancelled; students meet with their teachers on campus if they are in an A or B group; students meet with their teachers online if they are distance learning only for a private distance learning only meeting in the morning)
+- 4/19 - Orientation Day (Traditional distance learning schedule canceled; Group A and B students meet with their teachers on campus; online-only students meet with their teachers online for a private meeting in the morning)

 As we receive full permission to implement the “orange tier” LACDPH guidelines from the LAUSD facilities department, shifts will be made to allow larger student groupings.
 Currently LAUSD is requiring all schools to follow the purple tier guidelines from LACDPH.